w3f/polkadot-wiki/docs/learn-proxies.md

 ### Time Delayed Proxies

-We can add an aditional layer of security to proxies by giving them a delay time.
+We can add an additional layer of security to proxies by giving them a delay time.
 The delay will be quantified in number of blocks (blockNumber).
 Polkadot and Kusama both have
 {{ block_target_in_seconds }} second blocks, hence a delay value of 10 will mean 10 blocks which
 will equal 1 minute of delay.
 The proxy will announce it's intended action and wait for the number